What is petroleum (Crude Oil)?

-This steam is used to spin a turbine very fast by pushing against metal blades.
+- This steam is used to spin turbines or metal blades.

-The blades turn a generator containing wires and magnets and magnetic field produces electricity.
+- The blades turn a generator containing wires and magnets, and a magnetic field produces electricity.

-Electricity is sent to homes, factories and other places in the world.
+- Electricity is then sent to homes, factories, and other places in the world.

-But Crude Oil can be used for other things too:
+Crude oil can be used for other things too:

 A great chunk of all the total crude oil in the world is processed as gasoline, which we use for our cars.
-They can also be processed into liquid products such as rubbing alcohol, or solid products such as nail polish, water pipes, shoes, wax and crayons, roofing, vitamin capsules, and many other items.
+It can also be processed into liquid products such as rubbing alcohol and nail polish.
+It can be also be processed into solids such as water pipes, shoes, wax and crayons, roofing, vitamin capsules, and many other items.

-Because crude oil is liquid in nature, spills from offshore drills and fuel tankers harm the environment a lot, especially marine life.
-Here are some facts on some disasters that occurred as a result of mining for crude oil...
-CLICK HERE
+Because crude oil is liquid, it can spill during drilling.
+Spills from offshore drills and fuel tankers harm the environment a lot, especially marine life.